 8) Befriend the shopkeeper by asking a lot of questions.

 I have discovered the more time you spend in a store talking with a merchant the more likely you will get a better deal.
 In many countries where bargaining is the norm, the merchant wants to do business with someone they like.
 In Marrakesh, you will be offered a cup of mint tea, a gesture of Moroccan hospitality, which you should always accept.
 Newfound friendships foster good shopping karma!
 Try to befriend the merchant and you’ll be amazed at how this practice will work magic when haggling.

 Cash is still king in world markets where bargaining takes place.
 Many vendors now take credit/debit cards but usually you get a slightly better deal if you pay in cash.
 Also, if you limit your purchases to cash transactions you will be less likely to wreck your shopping budget.

 10) Never shop when hungry or tired.

 I can’t stress this last tip enough.
 Often when I’m hungry or tired I can’t think straight and this is when I’m most vulnerable to be taken advantage of by a persistent and cunning seller.
-If you feel your energy waning, take a break and return when you are refreshed.
+If you feel your energy waning, take a break, go eat something or have a cup of mint tea and then return to your shopping fun when you are refreshed.

-Take a tour inside the souks in Marrakesh below:
+Enjoy this short video below and take a tour inside the wonderful souks in Marrakesh: